 Their tone, their text, the way they said goodbye.
 Every interaction gets scanned for signs of trouble.
 You're reading between lines that might not have anything between them — but the analyzing feels necessary because the alternative is uncertainty, and uncertainty is unbearable.

-Things are going well and instead of enjoying it, anxiety spikes.
+Things are going well and instead of enjoying it, dread spikes.
 "This is too good to last."
-"Something bad is coming."
 Happiness feels like a setup.
-The alarm gets louder precisely when things are at their best.
+The alarm gets louder precisely when things are at their best — because good means more to lose.

 Everyone else's partnership looks easier, more certain, more connected.
-You scroll through their photos and wonder why your relationship comes with all this noise.
 The comparison isn't fair — but the feeling is real.
+You scroll through their photos and wonder why your connection comes with all this noise.

-The fear often connects to something deeper — a sense that who you are isn't enough to keep someone.
-Understanding the not good enough belief underneath can shift the pattern.
+The fear often connects to a sense that who you are isn't enough to keep someone.
+Understanding the not good enough belief underneath can shift the dynamic.